How to Hang Curtains in an Apartment

 Apply Adhesive Hooks

 Something else you could consider is to use adhesive hooks.
-These can be used for a number of purposes, like hanging clothes or towels.
+This renter-friendly option can be used for a number of purposes, like hanging clothes or towels.
 However, they could also be used for holding a curtain rod.

 They're extremely easy to use.
 Just rip off the adhesive cover and attach the hook to the wall.
 Space two hooks out at the edges of the top of your window, and you should be able to set up a curtain rod.